-- 16. In Specify Disk File leave the Disk File name as Fedora 12.vmdk, but make sure this disk file is stored in the same folder as the rest of your Fedora 12 virtual machine files!
-Some versions of VMware do not correctly use the same Location parent folder as you set back in Step 7, above.
-When you have verified that the .vmdk file location folder is in the same Fedora 12 folder and Location as Step 7, then click Next. - 17.
-Review the Ready to Create Virtual Machine information: - Name: Fedora 12 - Location: where you store your virtual machines for this course - Version: Workstation 8 (or whatever version you have) - Operating System: Other Linux 2.6.x kernel - Hard Disk: 8GB, Monolithic (make sure this is 8GB) - Memory: 512MB - Network Adapter: NAT - 18.
-Make sure your Virtual Machine has the above settings, then click Finish. - 19.
+- 17. In Specify Disk File leave the Disk File name as Fedora 12.vmdk, but make sure this disk file is stored in the same folder as the rest of your Fedora 12 virtual machine files!
+Some versions of VM ware do not correctly use the same Location parent folder as you set back in Step 8, above.
+When you have verified that the .vmdk file location folder is in the same Fedora 12 folder and Location as Step 8, then click Next. - 18.
+Review the Ready to Create Virtual Machine information and make sure it matches this list exactly: - Name: Fedora 12 - Location: where you store all your virtual machines for this course - Version: Workstation 8 (or 9, or whatever version you have) - Operating System: Other Linux 2.6.x kernel - Hard Disk: 8 GB, Monolithic (make sure this is only 8 GB) - Memory: 512 MB - Network Adapter: NAT - 19.
+Make sure your Virtual Machine has the above settings, then click Finish. - 20.
 Read carefully the Virtual Machine Created screen.
 It tells you what we will be doing next.
-The next section will install the Guest Operating System and the VMware Tools. - 20.
-Close the Virtual Machine Created dialog box. - 21.
-In your Windows file explorer, go to the Location folder from Steps 7 and 16 and make sure that the Fedora 12 folder contains both the VMware .vmx file and the VMware disk .vmdk file!
-If this is not true, delete this virtual machine and recreate it with both the .vmx and .vmdk files in the same folder! - 22.
+The next section will install the Guest Operating System and the VMware Tools. - 21.
+Close the Virtual Machine Created dialog box. - 22.
+In your Windows file explorer, go to the Location folder from Steps 8 and 17 and make sure that the Fedora 12 folder contains both the VMware .vmx file and the VMware disk .vmdk file!
+If this is not true, delete this virtual machine and recreate it with both the .vmx and .vmdk files in the same folder! - 23.
 Did I mention that your .vmx and .vmdk files must be in the same Fedora 12 folder?
+If not: Start Again!

-Step Two: Installing Fedora 12 into the virtual machine Choose either the ISO Method or the physical DVD Method
+Step Two: Installing Fedora 12 into the virtual machine